Financial Tools

 Income Tax

 Czech income tax is calculated on your gross salary.
 The standard rate is 15% for most employees.
-If your annual income exceeds approximately 1.68M CZK (about 140,000 CZK/month in 2025), the portion above that threshold is taxed at 23%.
-Most expats fall entirely within the 15% bracket.
+If your annual income exceeds approximately 1.76M CZK (about 147,000 CZK/month in 2026), the portion above that threshold is taxed at 23%.
+Most expats fall within the 15% bracket.

 Every employee who signs a tax declaration (prohlášení poplatníka) receives a basic tax credit of 2,570 CZK/month (30,840 CZK/year), which is subtracted directly from your tax bill.
 Additional credits exist for children, a spouse with low income, and other situations.

 This funds your pension, disability insurance, and other social programs.
-Your employer pays an additional 21.5% on top — you never see that money, but it's part of your total employment cost.
+Your employer pays an additional 24.8% on top (21.5% pension, 2.1% sickness, 1.2% unemployment), you never see that money, but it's part of your total employment cost.

 Health Insurance (4.5%)